xquery/curlpipe/README.md

 ### Parameters

-Parameters can be passed into curlscript
+Parameters can be passed into curlpipe
 ```$bash
-> curlscript -Pname=Tommy example.cs -Pid=1
+> curlpipe -Pname=Tommy example.cs -Pid=1
 ```
 and used for token replacement (ex. ${token}) in either data or URIs.
 ```$bash